kiltandcode/kiltandcode.com/_posts/2020-10-14-scrape-the-500-greatest-albums-of-all-time-using-puppeteer-sharp.md

 {%
     include image-lead.html
-    year='2020'
+    year='2019'
-    month='06'
+    month='04'
     file='puppeteer-logo.png'
-    alt='Puppeteer logo'
+    alt='Puppeteer Logo'
 %}

-As a keen Spotify user that is always in search of new albums and artists to listen to, I was particularly interested when I heard that [Rolling Stone](https://www.rollingstone.com/) magazine announced a new, updated list of their
+As a keen [Spotify](https://www.spotify.com/) user that is always in search of new albums and artists to listen to, I was particularly interested when I heard that [Rolling Stone](https://www.rollingstone.com/) magazine announced a new, updated list of their
 [500 Greatest Albums of All Time](https://www.rollingstone.com/music/music-lists/best-albums-of-all-time-1062063/)
 for 2020.

-I thought it would be a good idea, whilst working at home during the pandemic, to listen to all 500 albums in descending order.
-One way of accomplishing this is to scroll through the list of albums, listening to them one by one, but the programmer in me thought to do one better!
-Why not scrape the list so I can create a document in [Google Sheets](https://www.google.com/sheets/about/), marking each album as I listen to it and writing a comment on if I liked it or not?
+I thought it would be a good idea, whilst at home during the pandemic, to listen to all 500 albums in descending order.
+One way to accomplish this is to scroll through the list of albums, listening to them one by one, but the programmer in me thought to go one better!
+Why not scrape the HTML so I can create a private document in [Google Sheets](https://www.google.com/sheets/about/), marking each of the albums as I listen to them and writing a comment on each one?

 ## Scrape using Puppeteer Sharp

-I decided to scrape the HTML using [Puppeteer Sharp](), the .NET port of the popular [Puppeteer](https://developers.google.com/web/tools/puppeteer) Node library by Google, mostly because I'm a .NET developer and also because I'm already familar with it.
+I decided to scrape the HTML using [Puppeteer Sharp](), the .NET port of the popular [Puppeteer](https://developers.google.com/web/tools/puppeteer) Node library by Google, mostly because I'm a .NET developer and also because I'm already familiar with it.
 It's a really useful library that will enable a developer to *"puppeteer"* a web browser and automate a series of tasks.

 Once the [Puppeteer Sharp](https://www.nuget.org/packages/puppeteersharp/) package is installed in a new